 Behaviors, on the other hand, they can tell you a lot.

 Over the years, I’ve observed that behaviors across employees can become disconnected with stated values.
 There’s always a common theme when this happens: pressure.

 When people are under pressure, they can sometimes take short-cuts, be tough on themselves, or be tough on other members of the team.
-This is where our partnership with Thomson Reuters thrives.
+This is where our partnership thrives.

 At the very heart of the partnership is trust: trust that we can fail together, we should fail together, as if we don’t fail we’re not learning or pushing the boundaries.
 We then turn weakness into strength.

 And with trusted trialing, we are able to succeed together, in ways that we couldn’t do individually.
 It’s a beautiful thing to see in action.

 Q: What can our customers look forward to from this partnership?

 A: Well, one of the most interesting things to me is the alignment between focussing on a vision for customer experience improvement and Salesforce’s drive to create and enable “customer companies.”

 The work we’ve done over the last few years together has been laser-focused on customer experience, and the examples we’ve discussed so far are 100 percent digital projects.

 By committing to shared values, and aligning ways to maximise our partnership, we’re developing more digital channels to support the customer base.